rokurooooo01/Path-to-Iridescence/README.md

 credits to Kai Xue, Kai Xuan, Sofe and Za'im (he left PASUM) throughout this journey even though this is an assignment, again i dont really care on being serious in this, i just wanna have fun with it this code uses whatever version C++ it is rn, STL and pure text interface

+# note
+while i like programming and tech, not like i want to main this as my career path, im still a pure math type guy, dont compare my project with other people, after all im proud with what i can do